-Hemp oil has a long history of use in Eastern culture and it is a popular multi-purpose natural remedy used throughout the world.
-Hemp oil contains virtually no tetrahydrocannabinol (THC), which is the psychoactive effect found in cannabis, but it is often still considered a bit sketchy to some people.
-However, people are slowly starting to understand the benefits of hemp oil and the benefits it provides.
+Hemp oil has a long history of use in Eastern culture and it is a popular multi-purpose natural remedy used throughout the world, but some still consider the oil a bit sketchy.

 What is CBD Oil?

-In the United States, specifically states where cannabis is legal, CBD oil can be made from the entire cannabis plant, including the flowering portion.
+In the U.S., specifically states where cannabis is legal, CBD oil can be made from the entire cannabis plant, including the flowering portion.
 In states where cannabis is not legal, CBD oil must be made from hemp, which means the stalks of the hemp plant.

 The main differences between hemp oil and CBD oil are how they are manufactured and their chemical composition.